Index of subjects

 Stringguides or tree.
 Required for the E1 and B2 strings to force the correct angle of the string over the nut.
 Sometimes also for G3 and D4.

-Use this form to send me a question or order the Stratocaster book:
+Use this link to send me a question or order the Stratocaster book: